jimcullenaus/lemmy-daily-games-bot/README.md

 ## Testing

-1. Add an alternative environment file, `.env.development.local` with configuration for testing.
+1. Add an alternative environment file, `.env.development` with configuration for testing.
 2. Run with `npm run dev`